 1590-1669), an English politician who sat in the House of Commons variously between 1640 and 1669, supporter of the Royalist side in the English Civil War; John Harrison (1579-1656), a prominent inhabitant of Leeds in Yorkshire

-, in the...
-Another 77 words (6 lines of text) are included under the topic Early Hariston Notables in all our PDF Extended History products and printed products wherever possible.
+, in the 16th and 17th century, variously as one of the early woollen cloth merchants...
+Another 64 words (5 lines of text) are included under the topic Early Hariston Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hariston family to Ireland